eltrino/diamantedesk-application/README.md

 # DiamanteDesk Front Bundle #

 DiamanteDeskFrontBundle is a part of DiamanteDesk system.
-This software extends its base functionality with frontend UI available for customers, allowing customers to submit and monitor status of their tickets through web.
+This software extends its base functionality with frontend UI available for customers, allowing them to submit and monitor status of their tickets through web.

 ### Requirements ###